|

 serves as a safety net to help the user recover from mistakes that might

 otherwise result in data loss.
-Specifying KEEP_HISTORY
+Specifying KEEP_HISTORY is

 recommended except in circumstances where past states of the files are of no